 — Barcelona to Manchester for an ambulance (@ToAmbulance) June 10, 2019

 Further struggles were to hit the group.
 Rain.
-Mountainous terrains.
+Mountainous terrain.
 Hills.
-Bar Andy, all the other lads were said to have five to seven punctures.
+Bar Andy, all the other lads had five to seven punctures.
 But whatever hit them, they brushed it off knowing the support and donations kept rolling in.

 Fitness helped.
 Jonathan was a former semi-professional footballer, Sam was a professional when he was younger, Steve “was trying to race cars”, Andy joked, and they had heard on the quiet that Danny had been training, and so they persevered.